Graph immersions with parallel cubic form: Improper affine hyperspheres

 It should be stressed that the semi-canonical form in Definition \ref{can_J} is not unique.
 It depends on the particular completion of the central ascending series, and also on the choice of the vector $\tilde v$ in case 2 in the proof of Lemma \ref{can_form}.

 {\corollary Let $M$ be an irreducible improper affine hypersphere with parallel cubic form and definite affine metric.
 Then $M$ is 1-dimensional and must be a parabola. }

 \begin{proof} Let $(J,\gamma)$ be the real metrised Jordan algebra defined by $M$ as in Theorem \ref{main1}.
-By Lemma \ref{AHS} $J$ is nilpotent, and by Theorem \ref{th_AHS2} $(J,\gamma)$ is irreducible.
+By Lemma \ref{AHS} $J$ is nilpotent, and by Theorem \ref{th_AHS2} $(J,\gamma)$ is indecomposable.
 By Theorem \ref{th_can} we can assume that $(J,\gamma)$ is in semi-canonical form.
 But then the matrix of $\gamma$ must be diagonal, because $\gamma$ is a definite quadratic form.
 By Lemma \ref{semi_can_red} we have $\dim J = 1$.
-But a nilpotent algebra of dimension 1 must be the zero algebra.
+But a nilpotent algebra of dimension 1 must be the algebra with zero structural tensor.
 The claim of the corollary now follows from Theorem \ref{th_AHS2}. \end{proof}